mi-chelle/akauntabiritii/_posts/2020-04-27-trying-my-hand-at-github-because-iso.md

 I'm going back to basics and dumping high-maintenance Wordpress.

+It's Wordpress's fault I don't blog, like ever.

-This is my attempt at a regularly updated blog.
+This is my attempt at creating a space for a regularly updated blog.
 It's only been 10 years.
 I'm sure __now__ I'll keep it up.
 It's all about the tools, right?
 Not the technique.
 Yeah, that's it.

+So I'm also learning Github + Jekyll for the first time, re-learning HTML and CSS, and becoming really skilled in long-tail YouTube searches.

 Other motivations for taking up another project I have no time for include: